 Forgery becomes more serious—classified as a third-degree felony—if the forged writing claims to be a government-issued document, such as money, postage, a license, a certificate or a permit that only the government can issue.
 A third-degree felony conviction can lead to 2 to 10 years in prison, as well as a potential fine of up to $10,000.
 Penalties for forgery can be enhanced when the victim of the offense is an elderly person (someone age 65 or over).
 Forgery is an offense that can also be charged at the federal level.

 There many ways a criminal defense lawyer could help you defend yourself from forgery charges.

 For example, you might be able to show that the misinformation was simply an accidental error, or that someone else was responsible for forging the document.
 You also might be able to show that there is a lack of evidence that you actually intended to defraud another person through your actions.
 These can be very difficult points to show in court without an aggressive defense attorney working on your behalf.

-Our knowledgeable defense lawyers at Jim Medley & Associates, P.C. have more than two decades of experience working in the criminal justice arena.
-Our team is able to handle forgery offenses, as well as many other white collar crimes.
+Get knowledgeable criminal defense with Jim Medley.
+He handles forgery offenses, as well as many other white collar crimes in Harris County.
 Make sure you have the appropriate level of protection you need to effectively challenge your criminal charges.
 With the help of a strong attorney, you might be able to avoid conviction.
 Contact us today to learn more about our services.